 Any changes in market conditions will directly affect the profit and loss reported through the Statement of Comprehensive Income.
-Details of the Group's investment property portfolio held at the balance sheet date are disclosed in Note 9 and the properties held for sale are disclosed in Note 10.
-A 10 per cent increase in the carrying value of the investment properties and properties held for sale as at 30 June 2022 (30 June 2021) would have increased net assets available to shareholders and increased the net income for the year by £85,769,000 (2021: £63,116,000); an equal and opposite movement would have decreased net assets and decreased the net income by an equivalent amount.
+Details of the Group's investment property portfolio held at the balance sheet date are disclosed in Note 9.
+A 10 per cent increase in the carrying value of the investment properties as at 30 June 2023 (30 June 2022) would have increased net assets available to shareholders and increased the net income for the year by £80,016,000 (2022: £85,769,000); an equal and opposite movement would have decreased net assets and decreased the net income by an equivalent amount.